1. What is G Suite for Education?

 MSD faculty and staff use GAFE.

-GAFE offers the same collaboration applications and standard GMAIL accounts but provides our school district with an Administrative Console that allows us to manage all Moline School District accounts.
+Google Workspace offers the same collaboration applications and standard GMAIL accounts but provides our school district with an Administrative Console that allows us to manage all Moline School District accounts.
 For a complete list of student restrictions, please see this page.

 4. Who can email my student?

-The Educational Technology Department and the child's teacher has access to the child's passwords, which are a combination of the child's grad year, last name, first name, and Student ID.
+The Educational Technology Department and the child's teacher have access to the child's passwords, which are a combination of the child's grad year, last name, first name, and Student ID.
 It is up to the students to keep this password safe and report any misuse of their password.

 6. Will my student's Google account be suspended when school is not in session?

 Accounts will remain active as long as the student is enrolled in the Moline-Coal Valley School District.
 Accounts will be deleted 30 days after they leave the school (either through moving or graduation).